ComputationalDesignLab/snbo/README.md

 This repository provides implementation for SNBO (Scalable Neural Network-based Blackbox Optimization) — a novel method for efficient blackbox optimization using neural networks.
 It also includes code for benchmark algorithms and a suite of test problems used in the paper.

-> 📝 **Note**: This work is currently under review.
-Citation details will be available soon.
+> 📝 **Note**: This work is currently under review but a preprint version is available at: https://arxiv.org/abs/2508.03827

 ## 📌 Features